Links on Android Authority may earn us a commission. Learn more.

 Create a rule in Gmail to filter your emails

 At the time of writing, you can only create Gmail filters on the desktop browser.
-Although filters work in the mobile app, you cannot create, maintain, or delete them.
+Although filters work in the mobile app, you cannot create, maintain, or delete them there.
 For that, you need to use desktop Gmail.

 With that caveat out of the way, let’s create a filter.
 There are three ways to start creating a filter.